1ec5/reentry-server/README.md

 Progress
 --------

-At the moment, Reentry Server only supports the most basic scenario for interacting with the Atmosphere Community Server test client.
-To wit, a user can enter a world, move around, and change avatars.
+At the moment, Reentry Server only supports the most basic scenarios for interacting with the Atmosphere Community Server test client:

+* `/goto`
+* `/avatar`
+* moving around a world

 That’s it.
 Chat messages aren’t even implemented yet.

 Running Reentry Server
 ----------------------